webOSArchive/enyo1-bootplate/Enyo1onLuneOS.md

-# Enyo2 on LuneOS with Cordova
+# Enyo on LuneOS with Cordova

 ## Notes

 ### Pre-requisites

 LuneOS support requires the [webos-ports-sdk for LuneOS](https://github.com/webOS-ports/webos-ports-sdk) which is installed along-side the [legacy webOS SDK](http://sdk.webosarchive.com).

-### Cordova

-This bootplate includes an old version of Cordova that still works with legacy webOS.
-If that's the only platform you want to target, you don't need to install the Android SDK or newer Cordova.
-If you do, however, see the note below about JDK instances.

 ### JAVA
 The Android SDK and modern Cordova use a different version of JAVA than the webOS SDK requires.